rydeom/CMSIS_Riotee/README.md

 git clone git@github.com:yourusername/my-riotee-app.git
 ```

-If you're not using GitHub, you can download this template by clicking on `Code->Download Zip` on the repository's GitHub page and extracting the downloaded file to a location on your computer.
+If you're not using GitHub, download this template by clicking on `Code->Download Zip` on the repository's GitHub page and extract the downloaded file to a location on your computer.

 ### Command-line